amrllkmn/personal-site/content/posts/authentication/index.md

 series_order: 2
 ---

-> TL;DR: I want only authenticated users to be able to use our resources, so I'm building an authentication feature
+> TL;DR: I want only authenticated users to be able to use the app, so I'm building an authentication feature

 ## Context

-So for the Dropbox clone, I want to ensure that only verified users are allowed to interact with our API.
+So for the Dropbox clone, I want to ensure that only verified users are allowed to interact with the API.
 Hence, I need to build an authentication service to wrap around the APIs I'll be building.

 ## What needs to be done